 The digestion process begins in your mouth, where saliva starts breaking down your food.
-From there your food travels to your stomach, where stomach acid, primarily hydrochloric acid (HCL), begins breaking down proteins.
+From there your food travels to your stomach, where stomach acid, primarily Gut Restore with Betaine and HCL, begins breaking down proteins.
 When you eat, the pancreas receives a hormonal signal to release pancreatic juice into the small intestine.
 The majority of digestive enzymes are made by the pancreas.
 Pancreatic juice contains several digestive enzymes, as well as bicarbonate to neutralize the acid from your stomach.
-The enzymes work in the small intestine to break down the food so it can be absorbed.
+The enzymes work in the small intestine to break down the food so it can be absorbed2.
 Enzymes produced by the pancreas include:

 - Amylases: breaks down starches (complex carbohydrates)

 - Lipases: breaks down fats

 In addition, there are a number of enzymes located near the lining of the small intestine (the brush border3), most of which break down disaccharides into simple sugars, which can then be absorbed from the intestines into the bloodstream.

 As I always say, you aren’t what you eat, you’re what you digest and absorb.
 If your food is not properly digested and absorbed in your small intestines, it can lead to malnourishment, because not enough nutrients are being absorbed by your body.
 In addition, as the undigested food travels through the digestive tract it provides food for the “bad” bacteria4, causing gas and bloating, and leading to dysbiosis as the bad bacteria begin to outnumber the good bacteria.
 The amount and type of undigested food that reaches the large intestine may have an important impact on the balance of good and bad bacteria in the colon.